Imaginary Divides: The Middle East and Africa Across Empires, Oceans, and Borders

 Maritime spaces are often conceptualized as barriers that separate, or as conduits that connect the MENA and sub-Saharan Africa regions.
 How significant are such spaces to the types and tenor of interrelation between these regions?
 How have these interrelations and their relative significance changed historically?

-Renisa Mawani (University of British Columbia)
+Renisa Mawani (University of British Columbia): Enemies of Empire

-Laleh Khalili (discussant, Queens College London)
+Laleh Khalili (discussant, Queen Mary University of London)

 2:00pm – 3:30pm

 This panel examines different types of interrelations, both past and present, that connect MENA and sub-Saharan Africa, and scrutinizes the asymmetrical forms of power that both animate and are produced through these interrelations.
 Forms of interrelations include, but are not limited to the movement of goods and peoples, systems of governance, investment and resource extraction.

 Nisrin Elamin (University of Toronto): Toward a method and theory of emergent forms of empire-making in and beyond Sudan